-Unit III: Numerical Methods: Solution of quadratic equation by formula, Numerical 12 L methods for the roots of polynomial equations, numerical differentiation, integration (Trapezoidal rule, Simpson's rule) and Introduction to Monte Carlo methods, Monte Carlo Integration. solution of ODE, matrix inversion and diagonalization - the jacobi transformation for the diagonalization of a symmetric matrix
+Numerical Methods: Solution of quadratic equation by formula, Numerical methods for the roots of polynomial equations, numerical differentiation, integration (Trapezoidal rule, Simpson's rule).
+Solution of ordinary differential equation, matrix inversion and diagonalization - the Jacobi transformation for the diagonalization of a symmetric matrix.
+Application of Numerical methods to Chemistry.